jcoiner/memtest/README.md

  - Indent consistently.
 Replace tab characters with spaces so the code will render the same for everyone (the jwz standard.)

- - In test 10 (modtst) replace assembly with C. It had to be modified to work with the new loop bounds logic.
-GCC's output looks just as tight as the handwritten assembly.

-   Side note: we're compiling test.c with -O1 now.
-Someone had knocked it down to -O0 in 5.01 (why? to make the assembly look better? to work around one of the many bugs that are now fixed?)
-In any event, things are working well at -O1 now, which helps the compiler to compete with manual assembly.

  - Rewrite test 1 (addr\_tst1) to fix a bug.
 Before, it could possibly write to stray addresses that aren't mapped to DRAM -- and could be mapped to hardware devices, uh oh!
 The simplified test combines